 Dexter Air Taxi, a Russian airline, will continue to offer regular flights and services in the Volga Federal District, or VFD, according to a press release sent to Lenta.ru earlier today.

-This year’s transportation programme will start on Feb.
-1. The routes that were covered in 2016 will still be traversed in 2017, Dexter’s representatives assured, even though the state authorities have closed the subsidy programme for regular flights in the VFD.
+The routes that were covered in 2016 will still be traversed in 2017, Dexter’s representatives assured, even though the state authorities have closed the subsidy programme for regular flights in the VFD.
 However, the airline is continuing to negotiate with government officials in order to maintain affordable ticket prices.

 In addition to flights in the VFD, the airline offers air taxi services in all other regions of Russia.
 They fly up to a distance of 2,000 kilometres between cities that have operational airports.